rohit-v-gore/UCLA-ME-Capstone/README.md

 # Capstone
-Files for all autonomous movement algorithms in UCLA ME capstone (June 2024)
+Files for all autonomous movement algorithms in UCLA ME capstone